NeloySaha/AshoDekhi/README.md

 # ASHO DEKHI - Movie Ticket Booking Website

 Welcome to ASHO DEKHI, your one-stop destination for booking movie tickets online.
 This repository contains the codebase for the ASHO DEKHI website, built using React, Express, MySQL, and Node.js.

-It's a test application🛠️.
+**Since this is a test application 🛠️, purchasing tickets won't cost you any real money 💰.
+So, don't forget to buy tickets 😎.**

 ### 🚀 VISIT LIVE DEMO _[HERE](https://asho-dekhi.vercel.app/)_